ARP-ESSER Fund Usage Plan

 Choctaw-Nicoma Park School District, in partnership with school and community groups, will use its ARP funding to address prevention and mitigation, learning loss (20% required), disproportionately impacted student subgroups described in section 1111(b)(2)(B)(xi) of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6311(b)(2)(B)(xi)* and other allowable uses under the American Rescue Plan funding requirements.

-· Social and Emotional Support for Students and Staff
+· Whole Child and Family Support for Students, Parents and Staff

 Research over decades has demonstrated the positive effects of universal, classroom-based Social Emotional programs for children.
-The district will implement a holistic program using community resources such as Tri-City counseling services, Citizen Potawatomie services paired with school counselors and online programs to provide appropriate, structured social and emotional support for the Choctaw-Nicoma Park school community particularly for our most vulnerable populations that we serve and our disproportionately impacted populations including but not limited to special needs students, FRD students and other groups of students without available resources readily available to them.
+The district will implement a holistic program using community resources such as Tri-City counseling services, The Cook Center of Family Resources and Citizen Potawatomie services paired with school counselors and online programs to provide appropriate, structured social, parental mental health and emotional support for the Choctaw- Nicoma Park school community particularly for our most vulnerable populations that we serve and our disproportionately impacted populations including but not limited to special needs students, FRD students and other groups of students without available resources readily available to them.

 2% of budget (Other allowable expenses and Disproportionately Impacted Students)